sensu/sensu-docs/content/sensu-go/6.8/operations/deploy-sensu/datastore.md

 To update your Sensu PostgreSQL configuration, repeat the `sensuctl create` process.
 You can expect PostgreSQL status updates in the [Sensu backend logs][2] at the `warn` log level and PostgreSQL error messages in the [Sensu backend logs][2] at the `error` log level.

+#### Use environment variables to configure PostgreSQL

+The Sensu backend uses the [libpq][23] library to make connections to PostgreSQL. libpq supports a number of [environment variables][21] that can be injected into the PostgreSQL data source name (DSN).
+Sensu loads these environment variables at runtime using the system's environment variable file.

+You can use the libpq environment variables to connect to PostgreSQL without exposing sensitive information, like usernames and passwords, in your PostgreSQL configuration.
+To do this, [define the libpq environment variables][22] as described in the backend reference.
+Sensu automatically looks up these environment variables, so you do not need to reference them in your PostgresConfig definition.

+For example, to use libpq environment variables to define the PostgreSQL username, password, port, and database name in the [Sensu backend environment file][22]:

+{{< code shell >}}
+PGUSER=<PostgreSQL_username>
+PGPASSWORD=<PostgreSQL_password>
+PGPORT=5432
+PGDATABASE=sensu_events
+{{< /code >}}

+With these environment variables defined, the PostgreSQL configuration does not need to include the username, password, port, or database name:

+{{< language-toggle >}}

+{{< code yml >}}
+---
+type: PostgresConfig
+api_version: store/v1
+metadata:
+  name: postgres_datastore
+spec:
+  dsn: "postgresql://postgres.example.com"
+  pool_size: 20
+  strict: true
+{{< /code >}}

+{{< code json >}}
+{
+  "type": "PostgresConfig",
+  "api_version": "store/v1",
+  "metadata": {
+    "name": "postgres_datastore"
+  },
+  "spec": {
+    "dsn": "postgresql://postgres.example.com",
+    "pool_size": 20,
+    "strict": true
+  }
+}
+{{< /code >}}

+{{< /language-toggle >}}

 ### Disable the PostgreSQL event store

 To disable the PostgreSQL event store, use `sensuctl delete` with your `PostgresConfig` resource definition file: